shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 ---

-## POPStarter Drivers
+# POPStarter PS2 Drivers

-The required **POPSTARTER PS2 drivers** are included with this application.
+The application includes the **POPSTARTER PS2 driver files** required by certain installation methods.

-They can be found inside the included:
+They can be found inside:

 ```text
 Resources